Origins and Destinations

 LaTrese, an administrative assistant, is on her way to a five-day cruise to Jamaica and the Cayman Islands.
 “I cruise all the time,” she says, “but this cruise is for a friend who is celebrating her birthday.”
 A group of nine, all from Chicago, figured that they needed a vacation and also wanted to support their friend for her big 50th-birthday celebration.
 “I’m excited because I’ve been to Jamaica, but this will be my first time in the Cayman Islands.”
 As a child, LaTrese wanted be a racecar driver when she grew up.
 Her favorite color is purple.

 Origins and Destinations is dedicated to Barbara Marino, my beloved elementary school art teacher who taught me to find beauty in all people.
 Thank you Barbara, I have never stopped looking.

-A very special thank you to all the travelers at the Miami International Airport who had the enthusiasm to jump in and participate.
+A very special thank you to all the travelers at the Miami International Airport who had the courage to jump in and participate.

 I welcome your comments, feedback and ideas about this work.
 Please click here to leave a comment.